fdev31/keypass/README.md

 # Requirements

 - ESP32 C3 super mini (any controller with Wifi and Serial will do, but an Espressif will require no or little code change)
+    - supports the version with a built-in 0.42" OLED screen
 - (optional) 3D printer
-- CH9329 device (better than bitbang and more convenient to plug)
+- A CH9329 device

 # Installation